notzain/material-decoration-bt/README.md

 * Might need other KDE Framework 5 headers; see the output of ´cmake´
 * cmake

+In Ubuntu, you may satisfy these with `sudo apt install cmake build-essential extra-cmake-modules qtbase5-dev libkdecorations2-dev `

 ## Downloading
 `
 git clone https://github.com/yagomont/material-decoration-bt.git